WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

 + **Image GUID List**<a id="ConceptsImageGUIDList"></a>:  An object that maintains a list of Docker image GUIDs generated when building a specific Component.
 The different GUIDs in this list represent various image versions generated due to alterations applied to resources, like a Dockerfile, that comprise a Component's (image's) build context.
 Associated to each GUID, a column property bag enables extending the metadata for an image to include an arbitrary set of attribures/columns.
 These columns can appear in the reporting generated by the ```dlw ps``` and ```dlw image``` commands.

   A standard text file implements each Image GUID List.
 The text file is assigned the same name as the Component (image) name with a suffix of ".GUIDlist".
 The image GUIDs in the file are ordered from the oldest, which appears as the first line in the text file, to the most recent GUID that occupies its last line.
 The column property bag appears space prefixed after the GUID.
 It's implemented as a [bash associative array](http://www.linuxjournal.com/content/bash-associative-arrays) named "componentPropBag".
 Simply update this column property bag with the custom property names and values you wish displayed as reporting columns.
 + **Component Versioning**<a id="ConceptsComponentVersioning"></a>: A changed to a Component's build context results in a new version of the compiled image.
 This newly compiled image is automatically assigned a docker repository name mirroring the Component's name and a docker tag name of 'latest'.
 An existing and now prior version of the Component will loose these names reverting to repository and tag names of '<none>'. dlw maintains a list of these prior versions (see <a id="ConceptsImageGUIDList">Image GUID List</a>) and offers a means of indicating a category specifier for a number of its commands.
-The dlw supports the following category specifiers: *Current*: the most recent image version, *All*: every known image version, *All But Current*: All image versions excluding  the *current* one.
+The dlw supports the following category specifiers: *Current*(=cur): the most recent image version, *All*(=all): every known image version, *All But Current*:(=allButCur) All image versions excluding  the *current* one.
 Since the development process typically focuses on evolving the *Current* version, dlw omits a means to select a particular previous version.
 + **Build Target**<a id="ConceptsBuildTarget"></a>: An implementation level object whose timestamp represents a Component's last successful ```dlw build```.
 This timestamp enables build-time optimization by only executing a ```dlw build``` for a given Component iff at least one of the Component's resources reflects a more recent date than the Build Target.
 In this case, ```dlw build``` considers the Component changed since the last ```dlw build``` request causing ```dlw build``` to construct a new Component version.

     A Build Target implements itself as a file whose name concatenates the Component name with the suffix ".build".